FuNK3Y/picoKVM/README.md

 - You can control the KVM from any device on the same network (phone, tablet, computer, ...)

 ## How does it works
 The Pico will uses the Samsung remote API (https://samsungtv:8002/api/v2/) to inject key presses in order to change inputs.
-As on my monitor (G80SD) there is sadly no key directly mapped to inputs (like KEY_DISPLAYPORT, KEY_HDMI1).
+As on my monitor (G80SD) there is sadly no key directly mapped to inputs (like `KEY_DISPLAYPORT`, `KEY_HDMI1`).
 I had to build a sequence of key presses starting from the home screen.
 The interface is snappy enough to smoothen up this downside.

 Another alternative would be to use the [SmartThings REST API](https://github.com/ollo69/ha-samsungtv-smart/issues/274#issuecomment-2597627685) - as this API allows for direct input selection.